Vendor and Contractor Asset Search

 If a potential vendor or contractor balks at the idea of being screened or undergoing an asset search, that’s a red flag.
 If your investigator discovers something untoward in their research, that is a red flag too.
 Neither situation necessarily indicates unworthiness.
 These situations do, however, make it clear that there is something in their past or present that needs to be explained.

 Divorce, illness, a difficult employee, a failed product – there could be a very good reason why a vendor’s numbers aren’t so great, or why a contractor doesn’t want to disclose every detail.
 Discovering this information on your own instead of the vendor or contractor being forthright about it themselves, however, should make you take pause.

 You don’t want to be a total bleeding heart for people with personal troubles and then find yourself getting taken.
 You also don’t want to be cold-hearted and unsympathetic.
 You just need the truth, and that’s what your private investigator will uncover.

 Hire ASG Private Investigators for a Vendor and Contractor Asset Search

-If you’re aligning with a new partner, a vendor and contractor asset search should be a non-negotiable part of your business dealings.
+If you’re aligning with a new partner in Troy, Novi, Clinton Township, Detroit, Birmingham or anywhere in between, a vendor and contractor asset search should be a non-negotiable part of your business dealings.
 It’s your job to enhance your operations and working with this outside party may lend itself to that, but it’s also your responsibility to safeguard your business.